lhaig/terraform-multicloud-dns/README.md

 [Medium](https://medium.com/hashicorp-engineering/deploying-dns-delegated-subdomains-using-terraform-cloud-94be8b0009aa)

 ## Why This Repository
-This git repository is a continuation of that inital idea, we have now changed the code to be more capable of being imported into the modulle registry for Terraform Cloud or Terraform Enterprise.
+This git repository is a continuation of that inital idea, we have now changed the code to be more capable of being imported into the module registry for Terraform Cloud or Terraform Enterprise.

 You can read more about Terraform Enterprise here: